More than cosy

 I’m starting to think it comes down to the product of it all – which, in the end, is the warm feeling which is created.

 A while back I discovered there was a rogue Dane living in my small village.
 So I put out feelers, tracked her down and made her meet me for coffee.
-She had a cold and a sore throat but tolerated my strangled foreigner’s Danish (definitely more on that another time) for nearly an hour (I read and translate Danish all the time but rarely speak it).
+She had a cold and a sore throat but tolerated my rusty foreigner’s Danish for nearly an hour (I read and translate Danish all the time but rarely speak it).
 She was lovely, and her parting phrase as we went our separate ways was that it had been really ‘hyggeligt’ to talk with me.
 Aaah…and there it was…the wee warm feeling – like a little candle on the inside.

 Danes, you win.
 ‘It was lovely to meet you’ just couldn’t do that, now could it?